Bg

 Continue these checks until 5:00 - 6:00 AM.
 At this time, it will be harder for your child to fall back to sleep on their own.
 Dr. Ferber advises getting your child up and starting your day while ensuring your child doesn’t fall back to sleep in another room.

-There are a number of ways to modify Dr. Ferber’s progressive waiting approach, depending on a family’s needs.
-For example, if the wait times feel too long, families can shorten them.
+• There are a number of ways to create more of a gentle Ferber Method, depending on a family’s needs.
+For example, if the wait times feel too long, families can shorten the Ferber Method guide's intervals.
 Parents may decide to wait for 1, 3, and 5 minutes on the first night, for example.

 Other techniques, like the ones we use at Huckleberry, include gentler methods.
 These gradual methods are designed to limit overtiredness and tears.